|

 As well qualifications to teach Thai-Kickboxing

-( Muaythai ) and Japanese Kickboxing ( K-1 ).
+( Muay-Thai Rules ) and Japanese Kickboxing (

-Holden is also a certified Combatives (
+is also a certified Combatives ( Self-Defence

 Neil